BenGavan/CV/README.md

 I participated in a team of six in the UK CANSAT competition where we had to design and build a “satellite” that could be dropped from a variety of heights, detect detachment, deploy parachutes, and perform additional tasks, all whilst relaying data to a ground station designed and built by the team.
-Unfortunately, due to the COVID-19 pandemic, the competition was cancelled in March 2020 along with any further hands-on work.
+Unfortunately, due to the COVID-19 pandemic, the competition and any further hands-on work were cancelled in March 2020.
 At that time, we had placed 2nd in the UK at the design stage.
-Even though we could not complete the project, I gained experience through hands-on work and/or short courses in CAD, electronics, microcontrollers, embedded programming, sensing, radio communication, aerodynamics, and how to work and manage a group project spanning a wide range of skill sets.
+Even though we could not complete the project, I gained experience through hands-on work and short courses in CAD, electronics, microcontrollers, embedded programming, sensing, radio communication, aerodynamics, and how to work and manage a group project spanning a wide range of skill sets.